lidofinance/rewards-managers/README.md

 ##### `unpause()`

-Resumes updating allowance and allows `seedAllowance` calls.
+Resumes updating allocations limit and allows `seed_allocations` calls.
 Can be called by owner only.

 Events:
 ```vyper=